Lynching of Hispanic and Latino Americans: About

 The majority of lynchings between 1835 and 1964 were of African Americans.
 However, several hundred or possibly several thousands of Hispanic and Latino Americans were lynched during this time period.
 Most were Mexican-Americans, Chicanos, and Tejanos living in the American Southwest.
 The states with the most lynchings of Latinos were Texas, California, New Mexico, and Arizona.
 Smaller numbers occurred in other Western and Southern states such as Colorado, Kentucky, Louisiana, Montana, Nebraska, Nevada, Oklahoma, Oregon and Wyoming.
 At least one Spanish-American of Canarian descent was lynched in Florida.

+The ethnic identity of lynching victims was often ignored in studies of lynching and the death certificates of victims listed them as either white or black.
+Around 150 people of Mexican descent were lynched in the United States in the decade after the Treaty of Guadalupe Hidalgo.
+A 2004 study by William Carrigan and Clive Webb found that at least 571 Mexicans were lynched in the United States from 1848 and 1928, with 20% of these occurring in the 1920s.

-The historian Alfredo Torres, Jr. has estimated that over 871 Hispanics and Latinos were lynched in 13 States of the West and Southwest after the Civil War, with the largest number happening in Southern Texas.
+The historian Alfredo Torres Jr. has estimated that over 871 Hispanics and Latinos were lynched in 13 States of the West and Southwest after the Civil War, with the largest number happening in Southern Texas.
 The historians Clive Webb and William D. Carrigan have estimated that as many as 5,000 Hispanics and Latinos were lynched between 1910 and 1920.
 According to Carrigan and Webb, lynchings of Mexicans persisted into the 1920s, eventually declining due to pressure from the Mexican government.